Pyxine cocoes

-Pyxine cocoes, commonly known as the buttoned rosette lichen, is a widely distributed species of foliose lichen in the family Caliciaceae.
+Pyxine cocoes, the buttoned rosette lichen, is a widely distributed species of foliose lichen in the family Caliciaceae.

 Taxonomy

 It was first described as a new species by Swedish botanist Olof Swartz in 1788.
 He called it Lichen cocoës, following the lead of Carl Linnaeus who, in his influential 1753 work Species Plantarum, placed all lichens in the eponymous genus Lichen.
 Finnish lichenologist William Nylander transferred it to the genus Pyxine in 1853.
-It is commonly known as the buttoned rosette lichen in North America.
+A common name used in North America is the "buttoned rosette lichen".